oszymorek/films_app/README.md

 ## Project #6 - Films Application

-This is my next project created using React.js.
 The page acts as a page representing a Application which allow to add/remove/edit favourite films and we can add assesment of films.

 <strong>Creation Process</strong> </br>
 <strong>Initialising the project:</strong> I used create-react-app to create the basic structure of the project.</br>